ISECooker Construction

 1. To reduce damage to the surrounding materials.

-2. To reduce heat lost to the outside, because the flow of heat is proportional to the temperature difference.
+2. To reduce heat lost to the outside, because the flow of lost heat is proportional to the temperature difference.

 So, while we want to heat the food, it is helpful to instead think about cooling the heaters.
-Thus, it is very important that there be good thermal conductivity between the heater and the food, and have good insulation between the cooking unit and the outside.
+Thus, it is very important that there be good thermal conductivity between the heater and the food, and have good insulation between the cooking unit (especially the heater) and the outside.
 If the heaters are not thermally connected to the food, the heaters will rise to a high temperature and lose heat to the outside, through the insulation.

 Below, please find a table of thermal conductivities of some common substances that we use.